qouteall/RustHotswapExample/current_task.md

 - Keep a list of web workers JS references
 - Send a JS message to these web workers (message includes WebAssembly.Module) which denotes dynamic linking
 - Web workers must be able to process the dynamic linking message.
-The web worker manager need to take control over message processing.
+The web worker manager need to take control over message processing (the JS callback is managed by web worker manager. both from main thread to web worker and reverse).

 So I need to create a simple web worker manager that: